Carboxylic acids have many similarities to other acids. For example:

 CH3CH2CH2COOH + NaOH → CH3CH2CH2COONa + H2O

 Carboxylic acids react with carbonates to form a metal salt, water and carbon dioxide gas.

 For example, propanoic acid reacts with sodium carbonate to form the salt potassium propanoate, water and carbon dioxide.

-Propanoic acid + Sodium carbonate → Potassium propanoate + Water + Carbon dioxide
+Propanoic acid + Sodium carbonate → Sodium propanoate + Water + Carbon dioxide

 2CH3CH2COOH + Na2CO3 → 2CH3CH2COONa + H2O + CO2

 In the presence of an acid catalyst, carboxylic acids react with alcohols to form esters and water.
 This reaction is called esterification.
 Esters are organic compounds with the functional group -COO-.
-They are often used as organic solvents, and as they have a fruity smell, they are also used in many foods and products (e.g. perfumes).
+They are often used as organic solvents, and due to their fruity smell, they are also used in many foods and products (e.g. perfumes).

 An example of esterification is when ethanoic acid reacts with ethanol to form the ester ethyl ethanoate.